Litetokens/Documentation/XLT/Litetokens-overview.md

 - For users: Please deposit your ERC20 in an exchange that supports the swap.
 - For Exhanges: Please contact LITETOKENS to swap your ERC20 XLT to Mainnet XLT

-# 13. Super Representatives and Voting
+# 13. Litetokens Envoys and Voting
-The Super Representatives(SR) take important roles to build and operate on LITETOKENS network such as block generation and transaction packing.
+The Litetokens Envoys(LE) take important roles to build and operate on LITETOKENS network such as block generation and transaction packing.
 They receive some XLT as rewards.
 Every 3 seconds a new block is generated.
-The top 27 SRs receive 32 XLT per block in sequence, and the top 127 SRs share 32 XLT proportional to the amount of votes they hold.
-This means that the top 27 SRs will be rewarded over 32 XLT per block.
+The top 27 LEs receive 32 XLT per block in sequence, and the top 127 LEs share 32 XLT proportional to the amount of votes they hold.
+This means that the top 27 LEs will be rewarded over 32 XLT per block.

-All XLT holders can vote for SRs as long as they have Litetokens Power available.
+All XLT holders can vote for LEs as long as they have Litetokens Power available.
 Litetokens Power can be gained by freezing XLT.
-To vote for SR candidates you can use your favorite wallet or [LitetokensScan, the official Web wallet](https://scan.litetokens.co).
+To vote for LE candidates you can use your favorite wallet or [LitetokensScan, the official Web wallet](https://scan.litetokens.co).

 See also: https://github.com/litetokens/Documentation/blob/master/English_Documentation/LITETOKENS_Blockchain_Explorer/Guide_to_voting_on_the_new_blockchain_explorer.md